The Safest Mid-Size SUVs According to Latest IIHS Tests

 Another case involves the 2026 Kia Telluride.
 During a night-time test on a rural highway, its standard High Beam Assist detected a stalled vehicle with no lights from 350 feet away.
 The AEB system initiated "threshold braking" before the driver reacted.
 Telemetry showed the impact speed was reduced from 55 mph to 18 mph, turning a potentially fatal crash into a survivable event with only bumper damage.

-IIHS Side Impact 2.0 Rating of "Good" (Green) Critical for surviving T-bone accidents with heavy EVs.
+Side Impact 2.0 Rating of "Good" Surviving T-bone hits from heavy EVs.

-Rear Seat Belt Reminders Audible and Visual for all rows Ensures children are buckled without driver distraction.
+Belt Reminders Audible/Visual all rows Ensures children are buckled.

-Nighttime AEB Standard on all trims Prevents pedestrian strikes in 75% of fatal accident conditions.
+Nighttime AEB Standard on all trims Prevents 75% of fatal pedestrian strikes.

-Small Overlap: Passenger "Good" Rating Protects the front passenger in "corner-to-corner" hits.
+Small Overlap "Good" Rating Protects in corner-to-corner hits.

 One major error is ignoring the "User Interface" of safety.
 If a Lane Keep Assist system is too aggressive or "beeps" constantly, drivers often turn it off.
 A safety feature that is disabled provides zero protection.
 Research the "intrusiveness" of the system; brands like Volvo and Genesis are praised for "smooth" interventions that keep the driver engaged without causing frustration.